opf/openproject/docs/user-guide/gantt-chart/README.md

 ### Gantt chart PDF Export (Enterprise add-on)

+> [!NOTE]
-> **Note**: Gantt chart PDF export is an Enterprise add-on and can only be used with [Enterprise cloud](../../enterprise-guide/enterprise-cloud-guide) or [Enterprise on-premises](../../enterprise-guide/enterprise-on-premises-guide).
+> Gantt chart PDF export is an Enterprise add-on and can only be used with [Enterprise cloud](../../enterprise-guide/enterprise-cloud-guide) or [Enterprise on-premises](../../enterprise-guide/enterprise-on-premises-guide).
 An upgrade from the free Community edition is easy and helps support OpenProject.

 To export a Gantt chart in a PDF format click the **More** (three dots) icon in the top right corner and select *Export*.